Sokolovac, Koprivnica-Križevci County

 Sokolovac is a village and municipality in the Koprivnica–Križevci County in Croatia.

-According to the 2011 census, there are 3,417 inhabitants in the area, Croats forming a majority at 85.4%.
+In the 2021 census, there were 2,789 inhabitants.
+Croats were a majority, at 85.84%, followed by Serbs at 11.19%.

 History

 In the late 19th century and early 20th century, Sokolovac was part of the Bjelovar-Križevci County of the Kingdom of Croatia-Slavonia.
-Serbian Orthodox Lepavina Monastery established in 1550 is located within the boundaries of the municipality.
+The Serbian Orthodox Lepavina Monastery, established in 1550, is located within the boundaries of the municipality.

+Demographics

+In 2021, the municipality had 2,789 residents in the following 32 settlements: